bipinKrishnan/ml-recipe-book/_ner_chapter.md

 opt = optim.AdamW(model.parameters(), lr=1.23e-4)
 ```

-The model will be loaded and the number of units in the classification part of the model will be replaced by the value provided to ```num_labels```, which in our case will be 9.
 The learning rate is obtained using the this [learning rate finder](https://github.com/davidtvs/pytorch-lr-finder).
 I made some hacky tweaks to make it work for this specific application.

-We will obviously use a GPU for training the model, so we need to move our dataloaders, model and the optimizer to it as well.
-We will use huggingface's ```accelerate``` library for this.
+We will obviously use a GPU for training the model, so we need to move our dataloaders, model and the optimizer to it.
+We will use huggingface's accelerate library for this.
 If not already installed you can do it by running the command ```pip install accelerate``` from your terminal.

-With ```accelerate```, moving everything to GPU is as simple as this:
+With accelerate, moving everything to GPU is as simple as this:

 ```python
 from accelerate import Accelerator